MMengineer19894/Fast-Fourier-Transform-WAV-analyzer/README.md

-FFT .wav file analyzer that produces plots written in Python.
+FFT .wav file analyzer that produces plots for Harmonics, Magnitude and Phases written in Python.

 Libraries used are numpy, scipy.io, matplotlib, tkinter.